rust-lang/this-week-in-rust/drafts/2019-05-07-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [cast-rs](https://github.com/japaric/cast), a crate with ergonomic, checked cast functions for primitive types.
-Thanks to [mark-i-m](https://users.rust-lang.org/t/crate-of-the-week/2704/525) for the suggestion!
+This week's crate is [select-rustc](https://crates.io/crates/select-rustc), a crate for conditional compilation according to rustc version.
+Thanks to [ehsanmok](https://users.rust-lang.org/t/crate-of-the-week/2704/531) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!